Dasharo/docs/docs/variants/asus_kgpe_d16/setup.md

 #### Serial console access

-Serial port is very useful in debugging and as a remote console of the system on the platform.
+A serial port is very useful in debugging and as a remote console of the system on the platform.
 The serial port of KGPE-D16 is connected to the RTE's serial port which can be accessed on RTE with `/dev/ttyS1`.
 One may use minicom directly or take advantage of the ser2net service running on RTE which exposes